-If you’re a sexually active man and you’re concerned about chlamydia infection, read the following guide to familiarise yourself with its causes and symptoms.
+If you're a sexually active man and you're concerned about chlamydia infection, even if you do not feel like you have chlamydia symptoms, please read the following guide to familiarise yourself with its causes and symptoms.

 The first thing to be aware of is that chlamydia does not always cause symptoms.
 It is estimated that 50% of all men who become infected with chlamydia suffer no symptoms – at least to begin with.
 If chlamydia is left untreated (which it may be if it is causing no symptoms) it can lead to serious complications.

 When chlamydia does cause symptoms, they can be very similar to other STIs such as gonorrhoea.
 Male symptoms of chlamydia include:

 - Discharge from the penis that is white, watery or cloudy

 - Itching or burning in the urethra

 Chlamydia can also infect the throat, eyes and rectum.
 This means that men can also experience:

 - Redness, pain and discharge in the eye (conjunctivitis)

 - Discharge from and pain in the rectum